I’ve always been a hat lover, I’ve got countless beanies, but now the weathers turning warmer I’ve found myself looking for alternatives.

 I actually forgot to weigh myself…

-So I finally stepped on the scales today, I weigh a staggering 219.8 lbs, this is the most I have ever weighed, and I’m thoroughly disgusted with myself.
+So I finally stepped on the scales today, and I’m the most I have ever weighed, and I’m thoroughly disgusted with myself.

 Signed up for “The Haul” challenge on the Concept 2 website.
 I’ve committed to row for 15 hours in January!
 I also joined the Concept 2 forum so I can chat with other rowers.